learn-co-curriculum/dsc-effect-sizes/README.md

 * They are expressed in operational terms, so a reader has a sense of what practical effect the difference makes.

-There is one other common way to express the difference between distributions i.e. the difference in means, standardized by dividing by the standard deviation.
+There is one other common way to express the difference between distributions (i.e. the difference in means) standardizing by dividing by the standard deviation.